elementor/elementor-developers-docs/src/context-menu/index.md

 ## Context Menu Structure

-Elementor has [3 types of context menus](./context-menu-types) based on the area where the user open it or the Element which was clicked.
+Elementor has several [Types](./context-menu-types) of context menus based on the area where the user open it, or the Element which was clicked.
 Developers can hook to any element type and modify its actions.

-Each menu is divided into [several groups](./context-menu-groups) containing several items.
-Groups are visually divided with a separator.
+Each menu is divided into several [Groups](./context-menu-groups) containing several items.
+All context menu groups are visually divided with separators.

 Each menu item called an [Action](./context-menu-actions).
 In simple words, Actions are JS callback functions applied on selected elements (section, column, widget).